galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom_fastqs_to_counts/tutorial.md

 > What do you think of the overall quality of the sequences?
 >
 > > ### {% icon solution %} Solution
 > > Overall, the samples look pretty good.
-The main things to note are
+The main things to note are:
 > > * The base quality is high in all samples.
 > > * Some Illumina adapter has been detected.
 > > * Some duplication in RNA-seq can be normal due to the presence of highly expressed genes.
 However, for some reason `MCL1-LE` and `MCL1-LF` have higher numbers of duplicates detected than the other samples.
 > {: .solution}
 {: .question}